 Ryan Cohlhepp, Pharm.D., has served as our President and Chief Operating Officer since October 2020, and served as a member of our board of directors from December 2020 to March 2023.
 Prior to Bicara, Dr. Cohlhepp was Senior Vice President R&D Strategy and Operations at Rheos Medicines, Inc., a biopharmaceutical company, from March 2018 to October 2020.
 Dr. Cohlhepp received a Pharm.D. from Purdue University.
-Immediately prior to the effectiveness of the registration statement of which this prospectus forms part, Dr. Cohlhepp was re-appointed as a member of our board of directors.
-We believe Dr. Cohlhepp's senior management experience in the biopharmaceutical industry make him well qualified to serve on our board of directors.
+Immediately prior to the effectiveness of the registration statement of which this prospectus forms part, Dr. Cohlhepp will be re-appointed as a member of our board of directors.

 Ivan Hyep, M.B.A, has served as our Chief Financial Officer since March 2021.
 Prior to joining Bicara Therapeutics, Mr. Hyep was the Director of Finance of MOMA Therapeutics, Inc., a biotechnology company, from July 2019 to March 2021.
 Previously, Mr. Hyep as an investment professional at Third Rock, a life sciences venture capital firm, from January 2016 to March 2021.
-Previously, Mr. Hyep was a Financing Manager at Bain Capital, LP, a private investment firm, from July 2016.
+Previously, Mr. Hyep was a Financing Manager at Bain Capital, LP, a private investment firm, from July 2006 to January 2016.
 Mr. Hyep holds a BS in Finance from Bentley University and received his M.B.A. from Boston University.